 There are three ways to fulfill this requirement:

-OPTION 1: (only open to students traveling to very low-risk countries)
+OPTION 1: (only open to students traveling to low-risk countries)

 During the current semester, group travel health consultation presentations will be offered at the First Floor Conference room, Watkins Health Center, at the following dates, and times:

 The presentations start promptly and run approximately 30-45 minutes with time for questions at the end.
 The immunization clinic will be open after the sessions for all individuals who would like to obtain the necessary or recommended immunizations for the destinations they are going.